ccano/cc2223/session4/README.md

 ## How to deploy your local kubernets instance (with minikube)

-We are going to follow minikube tutorial here: (https://minikube.sigs.k8s.io/docs/start/) Proceed with the following steps from the tutorial:
+We are going to follow the [Get Started with minikube tutorial](https://minikube.sigs.k8s.io/docs/start/)

+Proceed with the following steps from the tutorial:
 - Installation
 - Start your cluster ```minikube start```